 - Google Play Billing Library.
 An API that developers use to implement Google Play Billing within an app.

 - Google Play Developer API.
 A REST API used to programmatically perform a number of publishing and app-management tasks.
 It includes two components, the Subscriptions and In-App Purchases API used to manage in-app purchases and subscriptions, and the Publishing API to upload and publish apps, and other publishing-related tasks.

 that let you monitor state changes, such as

 Google Play Billing can be used to sell two types of in-app products:

 - One-time products: an in-app product requiring a single, non-recurring charge to the user's form of payment.
-Additional game levels, premium loot boxes, or media files, are examples of one-time products.
-The Google Play Console refers to one-time products as "managed products", and the Google Play Billing library specifies one-time products as "INAPP".
+Additional game levels, premium loot boxes, and media files are examples of one-time products.
+The Google Play Console refers to one-time products as managed products, and the Google Play Billing library calls them "INAPP".

 - Subscriptions: An in-app product requiring a recurring charge to the user's form of payment.
-Online magazines or music streaming services are examples of subscriptions.
+Online magazines and music streaming services are examples of subscriptions.